Skip to content

 Step-by-Step Description

-Wallet Initialization
+Wallet Activation

-1. The User opens the Wallet
+1. The User opens the Wallet.

-2. The User requests wallet initialization
+2. The User requests wallet activation.

-3. The Wallet requests fresh wallet attestation nonce and PID issuer session id
+3. The Wallet requests fresh wallet_backend_session_id

 6. The Wallet performs a wallet attestation using the OS specific attestation services